-The problem is that for even somebody with your level of English, finding things that are suitable for your level isn't very easy.
-The reason is that people with your level of English are in a difficult position.
+The problem is that for even somebody with your level of English, finding things that are on the right topics and are suitable for your level isn't very easy.
 Most of the articles you'll find on the web which are for improving English will be too easy for you, too short or boring.
 And the pieces of writing meant for native speakers will be just a little too difficult and confusing for your level.

 It's taken me over 2 years to create all of this reading material and to get it just right.
 And the result of all this hard work is this eBook.